DeMar DeRozan scores 32 points, Spurs beat Pelicans 110-108

 The Pelicans damaged their chances by committing 19 turnovers and going 17 of 32 from the foul line.
 San Antonio made 27 of 32 free throws.

+“I think even with that the opportunities were there,” Pelicans coach Stan Van Gundy said.
+“We had some defensive rebounds down the stretch that we couldn’t get.
+(But) the free throws and turnovers made it a close game.
+We shot the same number of free throws that they did and they made 10 more.
+That’s going to be tough to overcome.”

 Derrick White added 22 points for the Spurs, hitting four 3-pointers.
+White also blunted a Pelicans rally by blocking a layup attempt by 7-foot center Jaxson Hayes, which led to a lane jumper by DeRozan that ignited his 11-point run in the final 7:40.

+Popovich marveled at DeRozan’s stamina and resilience in playing through bumps and bruises.

+“He seems to never get tired, and he’s always ready to go,” Popovich said.
+“He wants the ball, he wants to score, but he’ll get it to his teammates if that’s appropriate.
+He loves being in that situation.
+He’s the best on our team with that.”

 Zion Williamson led the Pelicans with 33 points and 14 rebounds, and Brandon Ingram had 24 points, six rebounds and six assists.
-Willaimson was 7 of 13 on free throws.
+Wiliamson had the shaky foul-shooting bug, going 7 of 13 on free throws.

+“They hit tough shots and made free throws, and some of those rebounds we need to get — we didn’t get them,” Williamson said.
+“It’s as simple as that.
+It is frustrating a little bit, because those are things we can change.
+All I can say in that is take the lesson, learn from it and try to get better.”

 After taking just one shot in the second quarter, Ingram took nine shots in the third quarter and made five, scoring 11 points to help New Orleans cut it to 85-84.
 The Spurs were 1 of 8 from long range in the quarter and were outscored 34-28.